-1.1 Stacking sequence of SiC bilayers of the most common polytypes of SiC (from left to right): 30 2, 2H, 4H and 6H 2 1.1.2 Phase diagram of the C/Si system 3 1.1.3 TRISO Fuel compact and coating fuel 5 1.1.4 Prototype SiC/SiC control rods with articulating joints 1.2.1 Microstructural features observed in SiC as function of temperature and damage (dpa) Dependence of defect radius (a) and defect density (b) on irradiation temperature in Si-ion and d 1.2.2 neutron irradiated 3C-SiC.
-Irradiation-induced swelling of β-SiC for a wide temperature range1 0 1.3.1 Flexural behavior of non-irradiated and irradiated CVI SiC/SiC composites.
-The stress-strain curve 1.4.1 are shifted to aid visibility 1.4.2 Schematic representation of different modelling techniques in the multiscale modelling chain as function of time and length scale
+1.1 Stacking sequence of SiC bilayers of the most common polytypes of SiC (from left to right): 30 2, 2H, 4H and 6H 2 1.1.2 Phase diagram of the C/Si system 3 1.1.3 TRISO Fuel compact and coating fuel 5 1.1.4 Prototype SiC/SiC control rods with articulating joints 6 1.2.1 Microstructural features observed in SiC as function of temperature and damage (dpa) .8 Dependence of defect radius (a) and defect density (b) on irradiation temperature in Si-ion and d 1.2.2 neutron irradiated 3C-SiC.
+9 Irradiation-induced swelling of β-SiC for a wide temperature range1 0 1.3.1 Flexural behavior of non-irradiated and irradiated CVI SiC/SiC composites.
+The stress-strain curve es 1.4.1 are shifted to aid visibility 1 1.4.2 Schematic representation of different modelling techniques in the multiscale modelling chain as a function of time and length scale 3

 3.3.1 The square periodic boundary conditions commonly used for equilibrium molecular dynamics simulations as 2D representation.
-The central cell (bold) is the primary cell and the cells surrounding it are its periodic images.
+The central cen (bold) is the primary cen and the cents surrounding it are its periodic images.
 Particles 1' and 3' are periodic images of particles 1 and 3, respectively 3.5.1 Representation of the simulation domain: from the reference state represented in Ovito to the cascade event simulation 3.5.2 Schemes of the collision events 3.9.1 A Si PKA along the [111] direction.
 Carbon atoms are drawn in black, and silicon toms in yellow.
 The silicon PKA is drawn in orange and the vacancy is represented by an open circle.
 A kinetic energy E is given to a Si atom, which is subsequently displaced.
-If E <ed, its<="" pka="" returns="" td="" the="" to=""></ed,> original location.
-If E>E d , there is formation of a silicon vacancy VSi and a silicon tetrahedral interstitial surrounded by four carbon atoms $Si{TC}$ 3.9.2 Representation of the main crystallographic directions in 3C-SiC [100] direction.
-Carbon atoms are drawn in black, and silicon atoms in yellow 3.9.3 Potential energy of the system 3C-SiC in function of time for different kinetic energies of the PKA 5.9.5 atoms 3.10.1 Distance of closest approach representation 5.10.1 Distance of closest approach representation
+If E <ed, the PKA returns to its</e original location.
+If E>Ed, there is formation of a silicon vacancy VSi and a silicon tetrahedral interstitial surrounded by four carbon atoms Si {TC} 3.9.2 Representation of the main crystallographic directions in 3C-SiC [100] direction.
+Carbon atoms are drawn in black, and silicon atoms in vellow 393 Potential energy of the system 3C-SiC in function of time for different kinetic energies of the PKA 5.9.5 atoms 3 10 1 Distance of closest approach representation 12 5.10.1 Distance of closest approach representation